 For me personally, the benefits of solo travel far outweigh the negatives!
 Most adventurers who choose this way of life see little to no disadvantages to solo life and see the major benefits to be liberating!
 There must be a reason that so many people choose to do it right?

 For many, this is the only reason needed to start travelling solo.
 You get complete and total freedom through every single step of your journey!
 There’s nothing holding you back or influencing your decision in any way.
 You can wake up in the morning, decide exactly what you want to do, and just do it!
 It sounds so simple but it’s something that’s completely lost when travelling with someone else.

 When you’re alongside your partner, you have to check EVERYTHING with them.
 Where to go, how to get there, what to eat, where to sleep, what to do, every single possible decision has to be discussed.
 And that only gets worse the more people are involved.

 When it comes to solo travel, there are NO compromises.
 You can do exactly what you want to do when you want to do it, and how you want to do it.

-Do you want to spend a month working in a hostel for a free stay, then do it.
+Do you want to spend a month working in a hostel for a free stay?
+Then do it!
 Or do you want to hang back and chill with this group of people you just met, go ahead!
-You want to spend your day taking mushrooms on the beach and watch the sunset, be my guest!
+If you want to spend your day taking mushrooms on the beach and watch the sunset, be my guest!
 You become the master of your own universe.